thkox/ca-traffic-simulation/README.txt

 simulation, and has a release mode for maximum performance, and a debug mode for debugging the software.

-The software requires the GNU C compiler with OpenMP enabled.
+The software requires a GNU C++ compiler supporting C++17 with OpenMP enabled.
+The software requres CMake 3.9 or higher to build the program.

 -------------------------------------------------------------------------------
-                        2. INSTALLATION - RELEASE
+                                2. INSTALLATION
 -------------------------------------------------------------------------------

 To build the vortex simulation program, run the following commands